vazome/vazome.tech/content/AWS/Networking/VPC.md

 Transit hub which connects VPCs to on-premise.
 Also, transitive!
 Reduces network complexity.
-It's a network gateway object, so HA and scaleable.
+It's a network gateway object, so HA and scalable.
 Creates attachment (the way it connects to other network objects), like [[VPC]], [[AWS Site-to-Site VPN]] and [[AWS Direct Connect (DX)#Gateway]]

 ## Comparison w/o and with TGW